theDarkPassenger7/theDarkPassenger7.github.io/_posts/2021-07-05-WebMurders-1.md

 ### SQLi Evade Through Misconfigurations ###

 I had arrived at room 5 and the blade was getting hotter and warmer.
-The 5th Hall was divided into 3 different sections, one after the other.
+The 5rd Room was divided into 3 different sections, one after the other.

 The 1 section of the 5 Room, implements the safety mechanism that escapes some characters, such as the quotation mark, using the *addslashes()*, *mysql_escape_string()* functions but I realized it was enabled the "NO_BACKSLASH_ESCAPES" directive.
 The *"NO_BACKSLASH_ESCAPES"* directive disable the default use of the backslash character as an escape character.